BerniWittmann/berniwittmann/README.md

 <h1 align="center">Hi 👋, I'm Bernhard</h1>

+- 💼 I work as a Software Development Engineer at [Monkee](https://monkee.rocks)

 - 🔭 I’m currently working on [Digitales Wartezimmer](https://digitales-wartezimmer.org)

 - 👨‍💻 All of my projects are available at [bernhardwittmann.com](https://bernhardwittmann.com)